 in your browser.

-This section of the Survival Hunter guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
-This guide is written by
+Welcome to the Survival Hunter Talent guide!
+This guide provides an overview of all Survival Hunter Talents, information on which talents work well in different situations, and popular Survival Hunter builds in Wowhead's talent calculator.
+This guide was written by

 the Thrill of the Wild